What Does Pickled Mean? Why Dried Spices Aren't Pickled

 Can you pickle spices like cumin or paprika?

 No. Dried spices are stored dry because moisture would ruin their flavor and cause clumping.
 While mustard seeds or whole chili peppers can occasionally be pickled, this is rare and not standard practice for powdered spices.
-Pickling is reserved for fresh produce.
+Pickling is reserved for fresh produce as confirmed by FDA moisture content guidelines.

 How long do pickled foods last?